skittles9823/terminalmods/README.md

 - Navigate to /sdcard to find .aliases and .bashrc

 ## Requirements
 - This module should be universal so if you have any issues don't hesitate to create an issue on GitHub and I'll look into it ASAP.
+- Magisk 18+

 ## Sources and used/needed tools
  - [MKSH Documentation](https://www.mirbsd.org/mksh.htm)